 - Because Google measures CTR rate, they might indirectly improve your rankings by boosting your site’s organic CTR.

-When Google increased the length of search descriptions to 320 characters back in December 2017, SEOs got a little too excited and started re-writing meta descriptions for their sites.
-So it’s no surprise many started freaking out in May 2018 when Google unexpectedly dropped the length back to 160 characters.
+When Google increased the meta description character limit to 320 back in December 2017, SEOs got a little too excited and started re-writing meta descriptions for their sites.
+So it’s no surprise many started freaking out in May 2018 when Google unexpectedly dropped the meta description length back to 160 characters.

 Heads up: Google doesn’t always use meta descriptions